Antoine-Meloche/ShortcutButton/README.md

 ## Installation

-*The extension should be added to extensions.gnome.org shortly* Install the extension from extensions.gnome.org or directly from the extensions application.
+Install the extension from [extensions.gnome.org](https://extensions.gnome.org/extension/5636/shortcut-button/) or directly from the extensions application.

 ### Manual installation